raoki71/xv6-project/README.md

     chatroom.c

 # Project 1B Documentation:
+#### Learning Objective:
+<ins>To get familiar with the process data structure and its management, memory address translation, and trap handling. </ins>

 This documentation contains three main notes: `Kernel Side`, `User Side`, and `Implementation` note. `Kernel Side` and `User Side` notes briefly explains what fields and variables (both local and global) are needed to include in files apart from the main `implementation` file (i.e. sysproc.c) so that the whole program runs properly.
 If you need not to read them, please skip to the Implemenation part which contains the major idea of the four newly added system call handlers.

 ### Kernel Side